microtrain/bootcamp/05-HTML/05-MetaData.md

 ### MicroData

 A search engine is the most common classifier of web pages.
-Typically, web pages are classified using seed data against a machine learning type of algo.
+Typically, web pages are classified using seed data against a machine learning type of algorithm.
 Some of these are very good while others are not.
-Applying a micro data schema to your pages markup can help these algos better classify your data.
-Typically these will be waited against some sort of AI as a means of fraud detection.
-For instance, Google will likely honor meta data so long as it doesn't think you you are trying to game the system, if it detects something of that sort, it may de-index your site.
+Applying a microdata schema to your page's markup can help these algorithms better classify your data.
+Typically, these will be weighted against some sort of AI as a means of fraud detection.
+For instance, Google will likely honor metadata so long as it doesn't think you are trying to game the system.
+If it detects something of that sort, it may lower your rankings or de-index your site.

 A good example would be a [job posting](http://schema.org/JobPosting).
 If I'm posing job ads I would want to apply this schema assuming other services are interested in pull in job ads and making use of its data.